TL;DR: Oahu Traffic Guide & Wedding Day Timeline in Hawaii

 When you’re planning your Oahu wedding logistics, think of traffic as part of your “weather” forecast.
 This is something you prepare for, rather than something you assume won’t happen.

 Why?
-Because a wedding day timeline in Hawaii looks great on paper, but traffic can be quite unpredictable.
+A static itinerary may look flawless on paper, but executing a realistic wedding day timeline in Hawaii demands real-world padding to counteract unpredictable island transit delays.
 This is why Rev James Chun and our team recommend building buffers into your timeline:

-• Avoid starting travel during peak rush hours.
-If you must cross the island, aim for windows before 8:30 AM or after 7:00 PM where possible.
+- Avoid starting travel during peak rush hours.
+If you must cross the island, aim for windows before 8:30 AM to 3:00 PM where possible.

 Consider these flexible strategies to adjust your timeline shifts: